Hello, I'm Pastor Simon

 We seek to be a church where believers can grow together in their faith, caring for one another as a family, and encouraging one another to keep trusting in the good news of Jesus Christ.

 And we’ll be honest, it’s that good news we want to tell you about.
 As well as being a place believers can grow, we also want to be a place where those who haven’t yet trusted in Jesus, can be exposed to His greatness and challenged to follow Him.

 We seek to create an environment where families and individuals can feel at ease coming into this church.
 Some of our people come to church dressed in their suits and others come in more casual attire; however you come you will be given a warm and friendly welcome.

 Are children welcome?
-On Sunday mornings we provide a range of facilities for young families from a fully staffed crèche for 0-3 year olds to Wonder Kids for 4-7 year olds to Senior Wonder Kidz for kids from P4 to P7..
+On Sunday mornings we provide a range of facilities for young families from a fully staffed crèche for 0-3 year olds to Wonder Kidz for 4-7 year olds to Senior Wonder Kidz for kids from P4 to P7..